9 AMAZING Health Benefits of Coffee You May Not Know Of

 I’ve read several articles about it, some say decaf is equally healthy as coffee with caffeine… some say it’s not.
 Several say light roasted coffee is higher in antioxidants, whereas some say there’s not so strong evidence to prove that….
 And this article on Reader’s Digest suggests that cold brewed coffee is the healthiest…. (although I prefer my coffee hot!!!)

-However, here are 5 tips I’ve found in several articles and studies, how to maximize the health benefits of coffee:
+However, here are 5 tips I’ve found in several articles and studies, how to maximize the health benefits:

 - Don’t add lots of sugar or sweeteners to your coffee – sugar and sweeteners are NO good for you.
 If you want it a bit sweeter, try organic Stevia.